unnati-m/unnati-m/README.md

 ### Hi there 👋

-- :zap: I am a CSE student drom S.R.M University
+- :zap: I am a CSE student impassioned about coding
 - 🌱 I’m addicted to learning and growing every day
 - :earth_africa: I am currently sharing a little bit of my knowledge to the world through my blogs
 - 📫 How to find me: